-Group risk: As a wholly owned subsidiary of a large international group, there is a risk Calpe could be adversely affected by the actions of another company within the group.
-Should such an event arise, Calpe is able to rely on its own unencumbered capital.
+Group risk: As a wholly owned subsidiary of a large international group, there is a risk Calpe could be adversely affected by the actions of another company within the group, such as the failure or loss of the TRL quota share arrangement.
+Should such an event arise, Calpe has identified a number of recovery and resolution options should such a group risk event arise.